helenetran3/MER-Databases-and-Emotion-Ambiguity/README.md

 2. [Databases with Discrete Emotions](#Databases-with-Discrete-Emotions): General description and position with respect to the representation of emotional ambiguity
 3. [Databases with Continuous Emotions](#Databases-with-Continuous-Emotions): General description and position with respect to the representation of emotional ambiguity

+**Interested in my work?**

+Feel free to contact me at: helene.tran@etu.uca.fr

+*The final version of our paper (in French) on the integration of emotional ambiguity in MER databases is being submitted to the 2022 French Speaking Conference on the Extraction and Management of Knowledge (EGC).*

 ## Emotional Models